silx-kit/silx/doc/source/install.rst

 `numpy <http://www.numpy.org/>`_ and `cython <http://cython.org>`_ (optional).

-On Windows it is recommended to use Python 3.5, because with previous versions of Python, it might be difficult to compile the extensions.
+On Windows it is recommended to use Python 3.5, because with previous versions of Python, it might be difficult to compile extensions (i.e. binary modules).

-This project uses cython to generate C files.
+This project uses Cython (version > 0.21) to generate C files.
 Cython is now mandatory to build *silx* from the development branch and is only needed when compiling binary modules.
-If using cython, *silx* requires at least version 0.21 (with memory-view support).

 The complete list of dependencies for building the package, including its documentation, is described in the `requirement-dev.txt <https://github.com/silx-kit/silx/blob/0.7/requirements-dev.txt>`_ at the top level of the source package.

 Linux
 -----